EXPSIN/continuous-safety-control-mobile-robots/README.md

 *IEEE Transactions on Automatic Control, 2025.*
 [DOI: 10.1109/TAC.2025.3614544](https://doi.org/10.1109/TAC.2025.3614544)

-© IEEE 2025.
-Personal use of this material is permitted.
 The official version is available on [IEEE Xplore](https://ieeexplore.ieee.org/document/11180029).

 **Keywords:** Cluttered Environment, Lipschitz Continuity, Safety-Critical Control.